-Elves & the Shoemaker is a simple story with an important moral message to help others, to always share and to be grateful for what you have.
-Northern Ballet’s inimitable storytelling ability and fun approach to choreography makes for an entertaining and heart-warming ballet production which is suitable for all ages.
+Elves and the Shoemaker is a simple story with an important moral message to help others, to always share and to be grateful for what you have.
+Northern Ballet’s inimitable storytelling ability and fun approach to choreography makes for an entertaining and heart-warming ballet production, which is suitable for all ages.

-> Northern Ballet’s Elves & the Shoemaker will have covered 3,600 miles and visited 32 venues by the end of its tour in November 2015.
+Northern Ballet’s Elves and the Shoemaker will have covered 3,600 miles and visited 32 venues by the end of its tour in November 2015.
 Visit the Northern Ballet website to find your nearest theatre and book tickets.

 Georgina Butler is a journalist, a dance writer and a dance teacher who specialises in teaching classical ballet.
 She previews and reviews productions, writes features and interviews people from the world of dance.